mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

   Mi invites Ch to play as she can't progress due to the difficult game controls.

   Ch: It jumps super high but so slow

-  Ch: It jumps super high but so slow
   Pause.
   Mi: He has to go slow because he's an astronaut, you see.

   Ch: It's hard.
   Ch then leaves

-  Mi: It's hard.
+  Mi: (to peer parent with proud tone.)
+It's hard.
 Wow.

 Fi comes to play the game